What Makes Coffee Organic?

 How do you know if a coffee is organic?

-Check for the USDA organic seal or ask your local roasters and coffee providers about their sourcing.
-Small producers might practice organic farming practices but not officially labeled.
+Check for the USDA Organic seal or ask your local roasters and coffee providers about their sourcing.
+Small producers might follow organic farming practices without being officially certified.

 Here at Better Grounds, we source organic coffee from producers who go beyond certification to prioritize crop health and environmental sustainability.
 Explore our collection of sustainably sourced coffee here.